Price Up, Open Interest Down: Short Covering or Profit Taking?

 The price spike is the last thing to look at.
 By the time it is visible, the information has already been spent.

-RPI, OI_z, and 60m NTI define the structural conditions that make a spike possible.
-OI rebuild, 60m OI_z, and NTI regime persistence show whether the fuel is reloading or dissipating.
-Negative buy_vol_z during a spike and OI collapse mark when the move is done.
+Relative Price Impact, Open Interest Z-Score, and 60m Net Taker Imbalance define the structural conditions that make a spike possible.
+OI rebuild, 60m Open Interest Z-Score, and Net Taker Imbalance regime persistence show whether the fuel is reloading or dissipating.
+Negative Buy Volume Z-Score during a spike and OI collapse mark when the move is done.

 April 1: the setup was visible at 10:38, and the second squeeze arrived at 13:33.
 The indicators tracked the regime for 175 minutes without needing to predict the exact trigger.